Hyperkalemia in Emergency Medicine Medication

 Sodium polystyrene sulfonate (Kayexalate)

-Exchanges Na+ for K+ and binds it in gut, primarily in large intestine, decreasing total body potassium.
-Onset of action after PO ranges from 2-12 h (longer when administered rectally).
-Lowers K+ over 1-2 h with duration of action of 4-6 h.
-Potassium level drops by approximately 0.5-1 mEq/L.
+Sodium polystyrene sulfonate exchanges Na+ for K+ and binds it in the gut, primarily in the large intestine, decreasing total body potassium.
+The onset of action after oral administration ranges from 2-12 hours (longer when administered rectally).
+It lowers K+ over 1-2 hours, with a duration of action of 4-6 hours.
+The potassium level drops by approximately 0.5-1 mEq/L. Multiple doses are usually necessary.

 Electrolytes